 Which road speed limit are you most interested in?
-Otiria Road Is there a specific part of this road that is of most concern to you?
-Kia ora My name is Pamela-Anne I am an active community advocate in our area, I reside and own a home on the west end of Otiria Road at 190.
+Ofiria Road Is there a specific part of this road that is of most concern to you?
+My name is Pamela-Anne I am an active community advocate in our area, I reside and own a home on the west end of Otiria Road at 190.
 But just before Kingi Road which is on the left as you are going out of town west towards Pokapu Road, this is the stretch that goes past our house and is where the speed limit needs to be reduced to 50km.
 So where the 50km stops on Otiria Road just before Kingi to Pokapu Road, I'd say it's about 1km but the kids drive at extremely high speeds like it's a drag race.
-I know it may not stop them but it's certainly a head in the right direction and ther once it's at 50km then we could work to try and get a real solution to the drag racing, like a speed bump.
+I know it may not stop them but it's certainly a head in the right direction and then once it's at 50km then we could work to try and get a real solution to the drag racing, like a speed bump.
 I'm reporting this as firsthand lived experiences, I have lived in this area my whole life 44 years and this area of road has always been used in this manner.
 I know this submission is late, however with the recent Covid lockdown it has drawn my attention away from this, I have only just realised it is a late submission but do have the support of all other Otiria residents when I ask that this speed limit must be reduced for our safety and the cyclist safety who visit our area.
-Some contributing factors to reduce the speed limit to 50km include: Otiria Road is the main arterial connecting the rural areas into town We have the cycle trail on this road, which at times can be extremely dangerous for our cycle visitors We have Moerewa's only cemetery, off this road (Wahamiti Lane) We have Moerewa's only marae off this road (Otiria and Te Rito) We have a sports facility off this road (Otiria Rugby Football and Sports Club) And we have Kiwirail Station off this road too, (Otiria Rail Station, which is due to be re-established within the next 12 to 24 months)
+Some contributing factors to reduce the speed limit to 50km include: Otiria Road is the main arterial connecting the rural areas into town We have the cycle trail on this road, which at times can be extremely dangerous for our cycle visitors.
+We have Moerewa's only cemetery, off this road (Wahamiti Lane) We have Moerewa's only marae off this road (Otiria Rugby Football and Sports Club) And we have Kiwirail Station off this road too, (Otiria Rail Station, which is due to be re-established within the next 12 to 24 months)

-HLAND TRANSPORTATION ALLIANCE All of these factors are at the west end of Otiria Road and for the safety of our residents and cyclist visitors we need to reduce this speed. l look forward to your response.
-Nga mihi nui Pamela-Anne 027 911 5580 Do you support the proposed speed amendments?
-Which proposed speed changes do you support?
+All of these factors are at the west end of Otiria Road and for the safety of our residents and cyclist visitors we need to reduce this speed.
+I look forward to your response.
+Nga mihi nui Pamela-Anne Do you support the proposed speed amendments?
+027 911 5580 Which proposed speed changes do you support?
 Which proposed speed reductions do you NOT support?
 Additional comments: